-AVAILABLE in new paperback edition.
+AVAILABLE in paperback edition, 9781610270649.
 Contact us for bulk sales and classroom adoptions.
 Or see links above for retailers.

 “Skolnick has produced a masterful account of the organization and operations of an American police department, an account which goes far beyond the pious platitudes and fiery denunciations usually heard on this subject.
 It also outdistances easily the ordinary administrative analysis, concentrating on the rewards and constraints policemen themselves see and respond to rather than those the efficiency experts think they ought to see and respond to. …makes an important contribution….”

 –Howard Becker, reviewing the 1st ed. in Law & Society Review